GiedriusMar/Kebabine_using_Python_Flask/README.md

-Welcome to the **Kebabine** project!
-This repository contains a web application built with Python and Flask.
-The application simulates a kebab shop, providing functionalities such as menu display, order processing, and more.
+# Kebabine using Python Flask

+## Introduction
+Welcome to my **Kebabine** project!
+This repository is a demonstration of a web application developed using Python and Flask.
+As I am student learning Python and Flask, this project is designed to help you understand the basics of web development with Python and Flask technologies.
+The application simulates a simple kebab shop where users can browse the menu, place orders, etc.

 ## Table of Contents
 - [Features](#features)